-Central to what we do is our clay, which Sean digs from a location close to St Andrews, at the site of Seafield Pottery Brick and Tile Works.
-This is fairly unusual for potters to do this now, whereas it used to be the norm.
+Sean digs clay from a location close to St Andrews, at the site of Seafield Pottery Brick and Tile Works.
+This is fairly unusual for potters to do this now.
 Once cleaned and prepared, it is made into lovely warm pots for the home; and Christine decorates some of them.
 Sean also makes garden pots, currently using a commercially mixed clay from Valentines.
 We are inspired by the old country potters and are interested in revisiting old ideas to see how they can be used today while keeping abreast of new ideas on sustainability.

 You can see us and buy our pots at the St Andrews Farmers Market on the first Saturday of every month.
 Some of our pots are available at The Cheesery in Dundee, which is well worth a visit for their wonderful cheese!
 Our YouTube Channel shows some videos of how we make our pots.
 Butter Wynd Pottery news can be found on our Facebook page.